joweyel/mlops-material/4-Deployment/README.md

 - **Operate**
     - Deploy trained model

+**Types of Deployments: Overview**

 ![deploying models](imgs/deploy.png)

 - **`Batch Mode`**
     - Run the model regularly (hourly, daily, monthly, etc.)
-    - Get the data from the previous time interval
+    - Get the data from the previous time interval (not real-time)
     - Save the results into database of predictions
     - Often used for marketing related tasks

 ![scoring-job](imgs/scoring_job.png)

-### Batch Mode - Marketin Example
+### Batch Mode - Marketing Example

 - **Case**: User churning from Taxi to Uber

 ![example](imgs/marketing_example.png)

-### Web Service - Trip Duration Example
+### Web Service (1-to-1) - Trip Duration Example

 ![web-service](imgs/web_service.png)
-- <u>1-to-1</u> Relationship (Client & Server)
+- <u>1-to-1</u> Relationship (Client and Server)
 - A user of an taxi-app wants to know the approximate duration of a trip immediately
-- Waiting is not viable here and a Webservice has to be ready to go and predict
+- Waiting is not viable here and a web service has to be ready to go and predict
+- More or less real time

-### Streaming - Taxi Ride
+### Streaming (1-to-N) - Taxi Ride
 ![streaming](imgs/streaming.png)
-- <u>1-to-Many</u> Relationship
+- <u>1-to-Many</u> Relationship (Producer and Consumer)
 - Multiple services (consumers) react to streams of events
+- The consumers can do predictions for specific tasks (based on the incoming event) and return it to the producer of the data-input

 ## 4.2 Web-services: Deploying models with Flask and Docker

-Take a look at the Content from the ML-Zoomcamp about deplying models [here](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp/05-deployment).
+Take a look at the content from the ML-Zoomcamp about deplying models [here](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp/05-deployment) for a more comprehensive overview over the topic.

 The content of this section can be found [here](web-service/README.md).